WebOrigami/docs/src/content/cli/intro5.md

 If you installed ori without the `-g` global flag, you can just delete the directory you were working in.

-_Reviewer's note: Feel free to experiment further with ori if you'd like, but understand that it's not yet stable and will likely undergo further change.
-Anyone interested in using it should be in contact with [@JanMiksovsky](https://twitter.com/JanMiksovsky), and at this stage should be prepared to participate in the project at some level beyond just filing bug reports and expecting those bugs to be fixed._
+_Reviewer's note: Feel free to experiment further with ori if you'd like, but understand that it's a research project and will undergo further change.
+Anyone interested in using it should be in contact with [@JanMiksovsky](https://fosstodon.org/@JanMiksovsky), and at this stage should be prepared to participate in the project at some level beyond just filing bug reports and expecting those bugs to be fixed._

 &nbsp;